 lora swimming in the dead sea

-The Dead Sea is actually a saltwater lake n the Jordan Rift Valley.
-The lake’s surface lies 1,412 feet below sea level, making it the lowest point on earth.
+The Dead Sea is a saltwater lake in the Jordan Rift Valley.
+The lake’s surface lies 1,412 feet below sea level, making it the lowest point on Earth.

 This high salt concentration means no animals or plant life can survive here, hence why it’s named the Dead Sea.